nauam/Courses/docs/learning/howto/pagerduty-notification.md

 1. On the Plugin Repository search, type "pagerduty" and enter.
 1. On the PagerDuty Notification block press the "Install" button.
     <br><br>![alt_text](@assets/img/howto-pdnotif-installplugin.png)<br><br>
-4. After a few seconds the plugins are installed on your QW Control Instance.
+4. After a few seconds the plugins are installed on your Rundeck Instance.

 :::
 ::: tab Enterprise Install